subquery/documentation/docs/academy/herocourse/module3.md

 ### Pre-requisites

-Completion of Module 2
+Completion of Module 2.

 ### Balances Transfers (1-to-many)

 ### High level steps

-1. Initialise the starter project
+1. Initialise the starter project.
 2. Update your mappings, manifest file and graphql schema file by removing all the default code except for the handleEvent function.
-3. Generate, build and deploy your code
+3. Generate, build and deploy your code.
-4. Deploy your code in Docker
+4. Deploy your code in Docker.
-5. Query for address transfers in the playground
+5. Query for address transfers in the playground.

 ### Detailed steps